com-pas/contributing/docs/STYLEGUIDE.md

 ## Git Commit Messages

 As usual, please start the commit message with a short line describing the commit, then leave a blank line, then give more context and explanations.
-You can use GitHub's integrations, for exemple to link to existing issues.
+You can use GitHub's integrations, for example to link to existing issues.
 In general, pull requests with more than one commits will be squashed when merged in master.